mdiller/MangoByte/README.md

 ?lastmatchstory  | Tells the story of the player's last match
 ?match           | Gets a summary of the dota match with the given id
 ?matches         | Gets a list of your matches
+?matchgraph      | Creates a graph for a dota match
 ?matchids        | Gets a list of matchids that match the given filter
 ?matchstory      | Tells the story of the match
 ?opendota        | Queries the opendota api